No results for

 Developer D sits at a desk working on an intermediate-level project.

 Over the past ten years, Azure has become one of the most prominent cloud computing platforms available, rivaled only by AWS.
-Part of Microsoft’s suite of Azure services, Azure web apps provides a packaged environment for hosting web applications built in many languages.
+Part of Microsoft’s suite of Azure services, Azure web apps provide a packaged environment for hosting web applications built in many languages.
 Because this environment is fully managed by Azure, developers have limited options for control.
 One of the limitations involves the process of deploying applications to the hosting environment, which allows only for the connection of a remote repository while Azure takes over the whole deployment process.

 In this tutorial, you will learn how to build a custom pipeline into the deployment workflow of an Azure web application, regaining full control of the process so you can run tests before deployment.